DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 False Sense of Security

-One of the most troubling patterns I see is that patients with neurological Lyme disease are dismissed based on a normal spinal tap (CSF).
+One of the most troubling patterns I see is that patients with neurologic Lyme disease are dismissed based on a normal spinal tap (CSF).

 False reassurance: Early and even chronic neuroborreliosis can present with normal CSF.
-In a landmark study by Logigian, 25 out of 27 patients with chronic neurologic Lyme were negative on spinal fluid antibody testing — yet all had confirmed disease.
+In a landmark study by Logigian, 25 out of 27 patients with chronic neurologic Lyme were negative on spinal fluid antibody testing—yet all had confirmed disease.¹

-Overinterpretation: Mild protein or white cell elevations are often incorrectly attributed to Lyme disease.
+Overinterpretation: Mild protein or white blood cell elevations are often incorrectly attributed to Lyme disease.

-Complications: Post-lumbar puncture headaches, bleeding risk, and procedure-related anxiety — all for results that rarely change treatment decisions.
+Complications: Post-lumbar puncture headaches, bleeding risk, and procedure-related anxiety are real concerns—all for results that rarely change treatment decisions.

 Does a Spinal Tap Rule Out Lyme Disease?

-A normal spinal tap does not rule out neurological Lyme disease.
+A normal spinal tap does not rule out neurologic Lyme disease.

 What the Logigian Study Showed

-This landmark study illustrates a critical truth: spinal taps for Lyme disease often fail to detect active neurologic infection and should not be the deciding factor in diagnosis or treatment.
+This landmark study illustrates a critical truth: spinal taps for Lyme disease often fail to detect active neurologic infection and should not become the deciding factor in diagnosis or treatment.

-Spinal taps for Lyme disease cannot confirm most cases of neuroborreliosis and they certainly cannot rule it out.
-However, they’re still helpful in ruling out other medical conditions such as viral meningitis, fungal infections, or autoimmune diseases.
+Spinal taps for Lyme disease cannot confirm most cases of neuroborreliosis, and they certainly cannot rule it out.

-In other words, the spinal tap is often more useful for what it rules out than for what it can prove about Lyme.
-This is why I rely on a careful medical history, symptoms, exposure risk, blood testing, and imaging before considering invasive procedures.
+This is why I rely on careful medical history, symptoms, exposure risk, blood testing, and imaging before considering invasive procedures.

-Becoming more selective has improved care in my practice:
+Becoming more selective about spinal taps has improved care in my practice.

 • Fewer complications from unnecessary procedures